was this guy anyway?

 Myself, I use a pronunciation he'd recognize -- seems the polite thing to do -- but it does result in some initial confusion with modern English speakers who are used to one of the two more familiar pronunciations.

 if you intend to use any of this information for papers, go HERE first.
-You must cite it
+You must

 Hephaistion was Alexander the Great's best friend, and grew up with the prince.
 Or at least, they met when young and were about the same age.
 That means Hephaistion was born around 356BC.
 (We don't know if he was born in 356 exactly, though people sometimes assume it.
 I think he was a year or so older than Alexander.)
-His father's name was Amyntor, and supposedly he was from Pella (the capitol).
+His father's name was Amyntor, and supposedly he was from Pella (the capital).
 He and Alexander went to school together, one of several boys who studied under Aristotle at Mieza with Alexander.
-Later, Aristotle wrote him letters, and so did another philosopher (Xenocrates).
+Later, Aristotle wrote him letters, as did another philosopher (Xenocrates).
 So maybe he was an intellectual (or liked people to think so).
 He turned out to be better at logistics and diplomacy than military combat strategy, and Curtius says he was the king's counselor.
 All that suggests more brain than brawn.

-he was raised and educated with the prince, his father would have been
+he was raised and educated with the prince, his father would

 one of the king's Hetairoi, or Companions.
-So he was born
+So he

 into a wealthy family.
-And if his father was a Companion, then he
+And if his father was a Companion,

 was probably one of the king's Pages as a teenager (they're

-know what his mother's name was, or the names of other relatives (although
+know what his mother's name was, or the names of other relatives

 his grandfather may have been called Demetrios).